 In private practice Laura uses an eclectic approach to serve each client and their unique challenges.
 Laura’s creative and dynamic nature helps establish a safe, secure environment that allows her clients to grow emotionally and spiritually.

-In Laura’s free time, she enjoys exploring Kansas City with her playful step-son and her husband, Roy.
+In Laura’s free time, she enjoys exploring Kansas City with her playful step-son, son, and her husband, Roy.
 On the weekends you can find her whipping up veggie lasagna, taking a hot bath, or hosting a perfectly imperfect dinner party for family and friends!